 - The Dean considers market adjustment proposal and if s/he supports it, brings proposal before the Provost.

-- If the Provost supports the market adjustment proposal for a faculty member who presents compelling evidence of their marketability, the Provost will solicit the support of the union-administration committee (as appropriate to bargaining unit).
+- If the Provost supports the market adjustment, the Provost will solicit the support of the union-administration committee (as appropriate to bargaining unit).

 - The Provost has the final approval on all market adjustments.